coderaman07/100-Days-of-Code/Readme.md

 ## Day 5

-Today I started Game Developement in which I created a Basic Game which look like 3D Game but is meant for playing like 2D Game.
+Today I started Game Development in which I created a Basic Game which look like 3D Game but is meant for playing like 2D Game.
 Hope I will make it as soon as possible.

 ## Day 6

-Today got nothing to explain in Detail but I continued my Game Developement Journey.
+Today got nothing to explain in Detail but I continued my Game Development Journey.

 ## Day 7

-Today also I continued my Game Developement Journey and also I coded a bit on [Hackerrank](https://hackerrank.com)
+Today also I continued my Game Development Journey and also I coded a bit on [Hackerrank](https://hackerrank.com)

 ## Day 8